mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/cli/dkp/create/bootstrap/index.md

   -h, --help                             help for bootstrap
-      --http-proxy string                HTTP proxy for CAPI controllers --https-proxy string               HTTPS proxy for CAPI controllers --kind-cluster-image string        Kind node image for the bootstrap cluster --kind-cluster-name string         Kind cluster name for the bootstrap cluster --kubeconfig string                Path to the kubeconfig for the management cluster.
+      --http-proxy string                HTTP proxy for CAPI controllers --https-proxy string               HTTPS proxy for CAPI controllers --kind-cluster-image string        Kind node image for the bootstrap cluster (default "mesosphere/konvoy-bootstrap:v0.0.0-dev.0")
+      --kind-cluster-name string         Kind cluster name for the bootstrap cluster (default "konvoy-capi-bootstrapper") --kubeconfig string                Path to the kubeconfig for the management cluster.
 If unspecified, default discovery rules apply.
-      --no-proxy strings                 No Proxy list for CAPI controllers --timeout duration                 The length of time to wait before giving up.
-Zero means wait forever.
+      --no-proxy strings                 No Proxy list for CAPI controllers (default []) --timeout duration                 The length of time to wait before giving up.
+Zero means wait forever. (default 10m0s)
-      --wait                             If true, wait for operations to complete before returning.
-      --with-aws-bootstrap-credentials   Set false to skip deploying AWS bootstrap credentials from your environment.
-The instance profiles of the node where the CAPA controller is scheduled on will be used instead.
+      --wait                             If true, wait for operations to complete before returning. (default true) --with-aws-bootstrap-credentials   Set false to skip deploying AWS bootstrap credentials from your environment.
+The instance profiles of the node where the CAPA controller is scheduled on will be used instead. (default true)
 ```

 ### Options inherited from parent commands